dsjove/3DPrinterCam/README.md

 The MK4 does not provide power from its USB-C port.
 If your printer will not supply 5V then you will need a USB Y Cable designed to supply supplimental power from the extra plug.
 There may be other ways to pull the power from the MK4 board.

 You will need to modify your printer slicer settings so the printer can command the camera.
 There may be ideal GCODE pause commands.
-- `M118 snapbegin` to begin
+- `M118 snapbegin` to begin gcode
+- `M118 snaplayer` to layer change gcode
-- `M118 snapend` to end
+- `M118 snapend` to end gcode before finalize
-- `M118 snaplayer` to layer change
+- `M118 snappic` to end gcode after finalize

 I am cribbing a lot of logic from: [ESP32-CAM_MJPEG2SD](https://github.com/s60sc/ESP32-CAM_MJPEG2SD) That project does a lot more than what we need and not exactly what we need.
 Despite being a global-variable mess, it is an excellent source.

 ## Code Status:

 I have not yet run an end to end time-lapse.
 Creating a timelapse is possible using the Arduino IDE Serial Monitor.
-I would like to implement the WIFI and basic WebServer first.
-That is how we will get feedback when hooked up to printer.

-### MyConfig.h
-You will need to copy/rename MyConfig.hh and make any needed hardware declaration changes.

-### 3DPrinterCam.nio
-This is the main entry point into the program.
-The only business logic is parsing the serial commands.\
-TODO: serial reads for the commands are fine for protoype but should be more robust\
-TODO: Pass GCODE file name as part of other commands (use date if not supplied)

-### Globals.h/cpp camera_pins.h
-Junk Drawer.
-This is where the hardware defines reside.\
-TODO: finish debugMemory
-TODO: move time functions

-### Camera.h/cpp
-Camera setup, config, and frame capture\
-TODO: expose camera settings

-### Storage.h/cpp
-File System setup\
-TODO: test other hardware than just the SD Card\
-TODO: file(s) access for CamServer

-### AVI.h/cpp
-Saves captures as timelapsed AVI moview files
-TODO: max frames compare fails\
-TODO: tune FPS\
-TODO: auto close file on timer\
-TODO: use change in file name as begin/end conditions

-### WifiConnection.h/cpp
-WIIFI and Time setup\
-TODO: AP not working\
-TODO: move time functions\
-TODO: have NetworkConfig read a data file

-### CamServer
-Restful web server for files and remote control.
-No need for HTML.\
-TODO: serve files
+The CamServer is nearly done enough to be able to test end-to-end.

 ## Images
 ![Hardware](Hardware.jpeg)